2018 NCECA EMERGING ARTISTS

 • Relevance to presentation – Up to 300 characters

-• Brief Image description – Up to 300 characters (to include Artist name, type of clay, firing, date of piece, dimensions (H x W x D), photo credit if applicable.
+• Brief Image description – to include Artist name, type of clay, firing, date of piece, dimensions (H x W x D), photo credit if applicable.
+(Limit of 300 characters including spaces)

 • Recommenders’ information to include: Name, best phone, email and relation to applicant.